 Here are some HDR Channels and videos to test out that functionality.

-Netflix has added a lot more 4k content in the past few years.
-Many of the offerings are Netflix's own TV shows, but there is a significant selection of licensed movies in there as well.
-Almost every Netflix original released is now available in HDR, as well as a lot of licensed content.
+Netflix has continued to add 4k content in the past few years, but you need to have a 'Premium' subscription to access it.
+Many of the offerings are Netflix Originals, but there is a significant selection of licensed movies as well.
+Almost every Netflix Original released is now available in HDR, as well as a lot of licensed content.
 Almost all new content is in 4k nowadays.

 Netflix now also supports Dolby Vision HDR, on top of regular HDR10.
-Learn more about Dolby Vision here.
+Learn more about the differences between Dolby Vision, HDR10, and HDR 10+ here.

-Note: Not all Netflix apps/devices will allow 4k streaming.
-Like with UHD Blu-Rays, your player and screen must support HDCP 2.2 or higher, which unfortunately, excludes some monitors.
-You can verify whether yours does at this link.
+It's important to note that not all Netflix apps/devices allow 4k streaming.
+As with Ultra HD Blu-Rays, your player and screen must support HDCP 2.2 or higher, which, unfortunately, excludes some monitors.

-Like Netflix, Amazon Prime has also started adding some Dolby Vision HDR content, which can be played from the Prime app on the majority of TVs that support Dolby Vision.
-Prime also supports HDR10+, but only for viewers located in the United States.
+All of Amazon's original content is available in HDR10+ on compatible TVs, which defaults to HDR10 on devices that don't support it.
+Like Netflix, Amazon Prime also has some Dolby Vision HDR content, which can be played from the Prime app on the majority of TVs that support Dolby Vision.

 These options allow you to rent or buy movies for streaming or download.
-As with the subscription streaming options, they will use bandwidth to deliver your content to you.
+As with the subscription streaming options, they'll use bandwidth to deliver your content to you.
 Once again, the bit rates are not as high as you’ll find with physical media.

-Vudu has a big selection of UHD and HDR content available to rent or purchase.
-You will need a UHD TV with access to Vudu to watch movies in UHD, or a Roku 4 connected to a UHD TV.
+Vudu has a big selection of 4k UHD and HDR content available to rent or purchase.
+You'll need a 4k UHD TV with access to Vudu to watch movies in Ultra HD, or a 4k Roku connected to a 4k TV.
 To watch the movies in HDR, you will need to get a TV that supports Dolby Vision.
-Pricing is a little steep - you can expect to pay about $30 to purchase a movie in UHD (around the same as a UHD Blu-ray), and around $10 to rent - but is more or less in line with the other UHD VOD services.
-It also ties in with Ultraviolet.
+Prices can vary, but they're pretty competitive with other VOD services.
+You can expect to pay about $19.99 to purchase a movie in 4k UHD, and around $3.99-$7.99 to rent.
+New releases, however, can go up to $19.99 just to rent.

 These are options that are exclusive to those with subscriptions to particular TV providers.
 Some use up bandwidth, while others are delivered via satellite.
 The bit rates for the various systems vary.

-Dish's new Hopper 3 and 4k Joey are both capable of playing 4k video.
-The Hopper 3 is the main DVR/receiver, and the Joey is able to access content via the Hopper 3 when the two are connected via a wired network.
+Dish's Hopper 3 and 4k Joey are both capable of playing 4k video.
+The Hopper 3 is the main DVR/receiver, and the Joey can access content through the Hopper 3 when the two are connected via a wired network.
 You can use these to access on-demand 4k movies and TV shows, as well as Netflix.

-4k content availability has improved quite a bit in the past year, and should continue to improve at a rapid pace over the next.
+4k content availability has improved a lot in recent years and should continue to improve at a rapid pace.
 There are many different services available at several different price points, meaning most people who want to enjoy 4k UHD content on their TVs should be able to find something that suits them well.